top of page

 Three artistic works make up the memorial complex.
 From the centre, the statues of Marx and Engels emerge, one standing, the other seated.
 Far from the prevailing heroic codes, the representation is human-scaled, aiming to encourage a feeling of proximity.
 The design was highly unpopular with the East German leaders of the time, and Gorbachev found it overly 'German'.

-Behind the figures of the two theorists, a straight marble relief symbolises the old world.
+Behind the figures of the two theorists, a straight marble relief symbolizes the old world.
 It represents the decadent capitalism oppressing mankind.
 In front of it, other reliefs, this time in bronze, more voluptuous and dynamic, display the dignity and beauty of free humanity.
 The brighter tomorrows pass through the theoretical contribution of the two companions on one hand, and through revolutionary action on the other.

 Positioned in an arc around the statue, eight flat steel columns present the history of the workers' movement through a hundred or so photographs embedded in the metal.
-They depict council democracy, trade unionism, women's liberation, mass literacy, industrial progress through collectivisation, and the conquest of space.
-From theory to practice, the symbols are potent.
+They depict council democracy, trade unionism, women's liberation, mass literacy, industrial progress through collectivization, and the conquest of space.
+From theory to practice, the symbols are strong, and the staging is quite remarkable for the canons of the time.

 German reunification raised the issue of the East German legacy and its place in the emerging national narrative.
 Unlike Lenin's statue, those of Marx and Engels remained in place due to their German roots.
 However, they remained very potent and contradictory ideological symbols.
 There was local resistance, less out of political conviction than in the name of defending the GDR's architectural heritage.
 But the march had begun.

-• A rather relevant staging
+• Relevant staging

-• A surprising sense of intimacy
+• A history of German reunification

 • A complete lack of information